 Global Warming and Climate Change

 Global warming is responsible for the melting of sea ice and glaciers, the rise in the level of oceans, changing sea currents and the decline in some of the food sources of penguins.

 The melting of sea ice is affecting krill, a shrimplike crustacean found in abundance in Antarctic waters.
-Krill is food for penguins, seals, whales, squid and fish.
-Krill graze on the algae that grows underneath icebergs.
+Krill is food for penguins, seals, whales, squid, and fish.
+Krill graze on the algae that grow underneath icebergs.
 As the ice melt, there will be less krill – which means less food for penguins.

 When there is too much fishing close to penguin habitats, the penguins struggle to find food.
-Penguins are particularly sensitive to this during breeding season.
+Penguins are particularly sensitive to this during the breeding season.
 When penguin parents have chicks, they need plentiful food near their nests.
-Otherwise the parents will struggle to feed their chicks.
+Otherwise, the parents will struggle to feed their chicks.

 Adult penguins will travel long distances to find the cool sea currents that full of fish.
 When the penguins reach the fishing grounds, there are far fewer fish to found as a result of overfishing.